Build a Working Capital Strategy that Strengthens Your Financial Future:

 The property owner or top-of-chain party (often a GC) files the NOC.
 The steps to file are: confirm your state's requirements; accurately fill out the notice form; sign and notarize; file the NOC; display the NOC on the job site.

-Depending on the state your project is in, filing a notice of commencement appropriately may help ensure that you are able to maintain lien rights on the project.
+Depending on the state your project is in, filing a notice of commencement appropriately may help you maintain lien rights on the project.
 In these instances, NOCs are essential in helping contractors get paid in full and on time.

 Robbie ReynoldsVP of Business Development